apache/nuttx/drivers/README.txt

 Files in this directory
 ^^^^^^^^^^^^^^^^^^^^^^^

-dev_null.c, dev_urandom, and dev_zero.c
+dev_null.c and dev_zero.c
-  These files provide the standard /dev/null, /dev/urandom, and /dev/zero
-  devices.
-See include/nuttx/drivers/driers.h for prototypes of functions that should be called if you want to register these devices (devnull_register(), devurandom_register(), and devzero_register()).
+  These files provide the standard /dev/null and /dev/zero devices.
+See include/nuttx/drivers/driers.h for prototypes of functions that should be called if you want to register these devices (devnull_register() and devzero_register()).

 ramdisk.c
   Can be used to set up a block of memory or (read-only) FLASH as